CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/RecommendationPurchaseOrderEstimate.md

 HasEstimateOwner returns a boolean if a field has been set.

+### SetEstimateOwnerNil

+`func (o *RecommendationPurchaseOrderEstimate) SetEstimateOwnerNil(b bool)`

+ SetEstimateOwnerNil sets the value for EstimateOwner to be an explicit nil

+### UnsetEstimateOwner
+`func (o *RecommendationPurchaseOrderEstimate) UnsetEstimateOwner()`

+UnsetEstimateOwner ensures that no value is present for EstimateOwner, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)